hariship/xmysql-runner/README.md

 ## Why this?

-Now you can generate REST APIs for any MySQL database without following any normal conventions
+Now you can generate REST APIs for any MySQL database without following any normal conventions of frameworks

 <p align="center">